 Changing your job or your field of work can be quite difficult.
-Nowadays, the companies are very dynamic, they change from day to day.
+Nowadays, companies are very dynamic, they change from day to day.
 This dynamism can make the process of finding a suitable job quite long and exhausting.
-Because of this, people tend to be very skeptical about the recruitment processes used by the companies today.
+Because of this, people tend to be very skeptical about the recruitment processes used by companies today.

 Most of the persons searching for a job are sending tens of resumes to different companies.
 This might include companies from different industries and very different jobs.
 After one or two days of sending tons of resumes, they are wondering why they don’t receive any calls.

 Every job is different, it has different requirements.
 The same job can have contrasting requirements in two different companies.
 You should consider taking a look at each job’s requirements and attributions and you should modify your resume accordingly.
 A resume adapted to the requirements of each job can increase your chances of getting called.

 This is one of the easiest ways of finding a job, but it’s not very efficient.
 You might end up being called for interviews for very different jobs, but do you see yourself going to those jobs in 5-10 years?
 When you are applying for a job, you should research it thoroughly.
 You need to find out everything that is about that job and the company you are sending your resume to.
 If you don’t feel 100% comfortable with applying for that job, you shouldn’t do it.

 George C., Resume Writer and Career Coach at Careers Booster said: "Before sending the resume, stop for a minute and ask yourself - Do I see myself doing this in 10 years?”
 If the answer to your question is yes, then you should apply for that job.
 If the answer is no, you should consider looking for another job.
 If you are not 100% sure you’ll like it, that job might turn into a nightmare in a few months, it will become very stressful.